 Block Trades must be reported to the SEF in accordance with the SEF approved reporting method and must include all of the data required by CFTC Regulations Part 43 and 45.
 The SEF will transmit Block Trade transaction and pricing data to a Swap Data Repository as soon as technologically practicable after receipt of such data.
 CFTC Regulations prohibit any Swap Data Repository from publicly disseminating this data until the expiration of certain time delays as specified in CFTC Regulation § 43.5, or any successor regulation thereto.

 An executed Block Trade must become a part of the SEF’s audit trail.

+Block Trades will not be executed on the SEF’s Order Book functionality, as defined in CFTC Regulation § 37.3(a)(3).

+Pursuant to Block Trade NAL, each cleared Block Trade must comply with the requirements set forth in the Block Trade definition in CFTC Regulation § 43.2.
+Specifically, the Block Trade must:

+Involve a Swap that is listed on a registered SEF;

+Be executed pursuant to the SEF’s rules and procedures;

+Meet the notional or principal amount at or above the appropriate minimum block size applicable to the Swap; and

+Be reported to a Swap Data Repository pursuant to the SEF’s rules and procedures and the CFTC’s rules and regulations.

 EXECUTION METHODS